-They settled in Orlean, ...where he formed a partnership in a store with [fellow Black Horseman] G. L. Holland.
+After marrying, he and his wife "settled in Orlean, ... where he formed a partnership in a store with [fellow Black Horseman] G. L. Holland.
 Later he purchased a storehouse from A. J. Parr and set up his own business.
 In September 1880 he took possession of a large house known as 'Orlean.'
 It had been built in 1812 and was the manor house of a large estate owned at that time by John Puller Smith.
+1134 1135 One of the two.